 Audio Modeling has also designed MusicMate, a web-management platform specifically created for the operational management of music schools.
 MusicMate offers flawless tools for teachers and students to assist with management, enrollment, courses, scheduling, classrooms, lessons, annual calendar, register logs and finances.

 My Breath My Music is a foundation coordinated by Ruud van der Wel which offers people with severe physical disabilities the opportunity to create music, for example through self-adapted electronic instruments and electronic instruments that they have developed themselves.
 The goal of the foundation is to develop and customize electronic musical instruments so that they can be adapted properly for playing by their target group, for whom a customized teaching method has also been designed.
 Audio Modeling has sponsored My Breath My Music by providing a complete set of its SWAM instruments.

 Audio Modeling has sponsored the OHMI trust, a UK-based charity pioneering the development and adaptation of musical instruments for physically-disabled people, by providing a complete set of its SWAM instruments.

 SWAM AS EDUCATIONAL INSTRUMENTS

-Audio Modeling’s SWAM products can also be used as an educational tool to provide students a music experience extremely similar to that of real instruments.
-When used with a didactic approach, SWAM allows students to understand the responses and limits imposed by the physics of the instruments (eg. students can make scratchy noise when pushing the bow on a string, or they can make a woodwind instrument “whistle” if sounded too hard, etc.)
+Audio Modeling’s SWAM products can also be used as educational tools to provide students with a musical experience extremely similar to that of real instruments.
+When used with a didactic approach, SWAM allows students to understand the responses and limits imposed by the physics of the instruments.
+For example, students can make scratchy noises when pushing the bow on a string, or they can make a woodwind instrument “whistle” if it’s blown too hard, etc.